Mary-Atieno/JavaScript/README.md

 #### known Bugs

 If you find a bug please tell me here or one can just show me the expected result and how it is done.
-You can also feel free to open a new request.
+You can also feel free to open a new request.{Mary.atieno@student.moringaschool.com}

 ##### Live link